MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

     <strong>Note:</strong> To verify this match when creating packages on our system, we can use the <a href="http://www.debuginfo.com/tools/chkmatch.html">ChkMatch</a> tool.
 The author of this tool also provides <a href="http://www.debuginfo.com/articles/debuginfomatch.html">a comprehensive article about matching assemblies and symbols</a>.
 </p>

+In the Visual Studio Debugger options, you can disable the *Require source files to exactly math the original version* toggle if you are confident the `.dll` and `.pdb` can be different.
+We advise against this as the debugging symbols that will be loaded come from a different build than the one you are tying to debug, but it can be a last resort to get at least an idea of the source code for the assembly being debugged.

 ### Veryifying symbols package contents

 There is a useful plug-in for [NuGet Package Explorer](http://npe.codeplex.com) which allows us to validate our symbols packages.